-The paper is organized as follows.
-Section 2 provides a brief overview of the GPU model of computation, and Section 3 describes a GPU based algorithm for computing the Voronoi diagram of a set of points.
-Section 4 describes a slight variant of the Fan et al. [11] algorithm for computing natural neighbor interpolation, and Section 5 describes the new algorithm for computing NNI interpolation on a grid.
-Finally, Section 6 contains implementation details and information about the speed and quality experiments we have performed.
+The thesis is organized as follows.
+Section 1.2 provides a brief overview of the GPU model of computation, which will be used and referenced through the rest of the thesis.
+In Chapter 2 we discuss the algorithm for constructing 2D grids.
+This chapter is based on an extended version of our 2010 ACM GIS paper [6].
+Section 2.1 describes a GPU based algorithm for computing the Voronoi diagram of a set of points, and Section 2.2 describes a slight variant of the Fan et al. [12] algorithm for computing natural neighbor interpolation.
+Section 2.3 describes the new algorithm for computing NNI interpolation on a grid, and Section 2.4 contains implementation details and information about the speed and quality experiments we have performed.
+In Chapter 3 we discuss extending the algorithm to constructing 3D grids.
+In Sections 3.2 and 3.3 we discuss computing the Voroonoi diagram and performing natural neighbor interpolation on the GPU in 3D.
+In Section 3.4 we discuss different algorithms for interpolating on 3D grids and in Section 3.5 we compare the results from these different algorithms.

-2 GPU Model of Computation
+1.2 GPU Model of Computation

 Primarily designed to achieve high performance for interactive graphics applications, modern programmable GPUs consist of a large number of processors (e.g., up to 480 for the newest NVIDIA GeForce 4-series) with a high memory bandwidth (177.4 GB/sec for NVIDIA's GeForce GTX 480) and achieve higher floating-point throughput than the CPUs.
-This high throughput has led to a tremendous effort for developing GPU based numerical algorithms; see the recent survey by Owens et al. [23] and the references therein.
+This high throughput has led to a tremendous effort for developing GPU based numerical algorithms; see the recent survey by Owens et al. [24] and the references therein.